ff7-mods/ff7-flat-wiki/docs/FF7/Field/Script/Opcodes/F5 MULCK.md

 #### Description

-Locks the [MUSIC][] to the current selection.
+Locks the [MUSIC](F0 MUSIC.md) to the current selection.
 Subsequent calls to change the music will fail unless a corresponding MULCK set to 0 is executed.

-  [MUSIC]: F0%20MUSIC.md "wikilink"